tatotux/exercise-starwars-blog-reading-list/README.md

 a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/react-hello-webapp) and using the Gitpod extension button in the repository.

-b) If you have a Breathecode account you can start a New React FLUX boilerplate (4Geeks Academy students should use this option).

-c) If working locally type the following command from your command line:
+b) If working locally type the following command from your command line:
 ```sh
 $ git clone https://github.com/4GeeksAcademy/react-hello-webapp
 ````